Prisha212/BankBot/README.md

 # BankBot
-A virtual assistant powered by RASA 3.0 which provides information on different banks in USA for international student.
+A virtual assistant powered by RASA 3.0 which provides information on different banks in USA for international students.

 Instructions to run: